-In general, under Evidence Code 1101, so-called “character evidence” is not admissible in a California criminal jury trial to show that a person acted in accordance with his/her character on a particular occasion.1
+As a general rule, under Evidence Code 1101, character evidence is not admissible in a California jury trial to show that a person acted in accordance with his or her character on a particular occasion.1

 What this often means for a criminal defendant is that the prosecutor may not introduce evidence of bad acts you committed in the past—criminal or otherwise—in order to show that you committed the crime with which you are being charged.2